aristanetworks/openmgmt/docs/examples/pyangbind/index.md

 ## About Pyang

 Please visit [this link](../pyang/index.md) if you need help about Pyang.

 ## About PyangBind

 It generates Python classes from a YANG module.

-It converts YANG module into a Python module, such that Python can be used to generate data which conforms with the data model defined in YANG.
+It converts YANG module into a Python module.
+This Python module can be then used to generate data which conforms with the data model defined in YANG.

 ## Install Pyang and Pyangbind